-How to Pay For a Funeral
+How to Pay for a Funeral in the UK

 One of the immediate concerns after someone close to you passes away is their funeral.
-It is their final send off and something that they will have likely put some thought into, although it is entirely possible that they may not have made you aware of their wishes or put anything official in place before their passing.
+It is their final send-off and something that they will have likely put some thought into, although it is entirely possible that they may not have made you aware of their wishes or put anything official in place before their passing.
 Funerals, especially our own, are topics that we often consider but then set aside to be dealt with later.

 Making the arrangements can be troubling and upsetting, especially if you were close to the deceased.
 It is natural for you to want to provide a send-off worthy of them, that reflects them and the values they held close.
 But this often raises another concern; funerals can be very expensive, how are you going to pay for all of this?

 This article discusses the available options for paying for a funeral and what restrictions may exist within these choices.

 Funerals can be expensive: In some cases, funerals can cost several thousand pounds.
 Finding that money can be difficult, if not an impossible task.

 If there is a prepaid plan in place, then, fortunately, you will not have to worry as much about the cost aspect of the funeral, but the plan that the deceased has paid into to cover the cost can sometimes fall short, depending on the type of plan they had.